gauthimd/RandomPi/README.md

 create a directory ~/bin and add it to $PATH.
 It updates customizes vim and sets the delek color scheme.
 It will run sudo apt-get update & upgrade and when the script is complete it will reboot the pi.

+##upgrade.sh
+This short script runs sudo apt-get update and sudo apt-get upgrade.
+Usually I put a symbolic link called upgrade to this script in a bin folder so all I need to type is upgrade